-I spent an inspirational day last week wondering round the RHS Hampton Court Flower Show with my Aunt and Uncle.
-It was jam-packed with inspiring gardens full of landscaping ideas, sublime planting schemes and new plants.
-These garden ideas can easily be taken and incorporated into our own gardens at home.
+I spent an inspiring day last week wondering round the RHS Hampton Court Flower Show.
+The show gardens were jam-packed with landscaping ideas, sublime planting schemes and new plants.
+These garden ideas can easily be taken home and used in our own gardens.

 The Red Thread Garden